bml-research/data_analysis/data/data_02_exercises.md

 What is the ratio for "medium" and "well done" compared to the recommended minimum temperature?

-Hint: calculate temperature in Kelvin.
+Hint: first calculate temperature in Kelvin.
+Next calculate the ratio.
+Formula:

 $K = (F − 32) × \frac{5}{9} + 273.15$